securesauce/precaution-beta/docs/setup.md

 ## 4. Setup the branch protection rule

-If you want to apply this rule to the master branch you will have to fill and click those option:
+If you want to apply this rule to the master branch you will have to check the following options:

 ![branch_protection_rule.png](./setup_images/branch_protection_rule.png)